 - have enough living space for yourself and your family

-- be integrated in Germany
+- be integrated into German society

 Requirements for all skilled professionals (Fachkräfte)

-General requirements for those candidates are:
+The general requirements for those candidates are:

 - they secure their livelihood without the use of public funds